 The south end of the district borders Pigalle and the red light district along the Boulevard de Clichy.
 This makes this another great place to consider if nightlife is a primary concern, or if you hope to spend an evening at the iconic Moulin Rouge.

 Best places to stay in Paris Montmartre for first-time visitors:

-13. Belleville – 20th Arrondissement
+13. Belleville / 20th arrondissement

 The 20th Arrondissement is located in the east end of Paris.
 Once a heavily industrial area, it is now a trendy, artsy community with a distinctly urban edge.
-Particularly popular with the Parisian youth, the area is known for its trendy but cheap eateries and contemporary arts scene.
+Belleville is ideal base for those looking for budget accommodations and local life.

-Much of this edgy atmosphere is centred around the Belleville area in the north.
+Much of this edgy atmosphere is centered around the Belleville area in the north.
 Here you will find street food markets, independent art galleries, and an abundance of street art.
-It’s a lively community and a great place to go for an affordable evening out.
+Rue Denoyez and the Place Frehel are famous places to see graffiti.

 This area is also home to Paris’ Chinese quarter.
 If you are looking to try some cheap yet good quality Chinese food then this is the area to visit.